geoview-core - v2.2.0

 Optional format or list of formats used to parse the input date string

-• Optionalstrict: boolean = false
+• strict: boolean = false

-Whether to enforce strict parsing when using custom formats
+Optional, whether to enforce strict parsing when using custom formats

 Returns Dayjs